The Fitbit Blaze watch is the company’s first major attempt at making an everyday watch.

 - Tracks daily step count effectively

-- New sleep tracker adds useful new element
+- New sleep tracker adds a useful new element

 - Companion app makes recorded information easy to read